flexera-public/sca-codeinsight-reports-cyclonedx-india/README.md

    Place the unzipped `sca-codeinsight-reports-cyclonedx-DB-Driven` directory into the `$CODEINSIGHT_INSTALLDIR/custom_report_scripts` directory.
    *Note: If the `custom_report_scripts` directory does not exist, create it before moving the files.*

+### Java Requirements
+To query data from the Code Insight database, the `<Install Location>\samples\customreport_helper\DBConnection.jar` file is required.
+Java is needed to run this JAR.
+You can specify the Java path in the `user_java_path` variable within `report_data_db.py`.
+If this variable is not set, the script will look for the `JAVA_HOME` environment variable.
+If neither is found, it will default to the Code Insight JRE located at `<Install Location>\jre`.

 ### Python Requirements

 This repository requires the `Requests` module to interact with the Code Insight API's.
 Install the dependencies using the following command: